 - ¼ cup ECO-OIL (INSECTICIDE – also very effective DISPERSANT)

-- 20ml ECO-NEEM (for extreme insect control)
+- 20ml ECO-NEEM (when extreme insect control is necessary)

 - 50ml ECO-AMINOGRO (fish-based liquid fertilizer and soil food)